ibm-cloud-docs/containers/cs_loadbalancer_v2.md

 To set up an NLB 2.0 in a multizone cluster:
 1. [Deploy your app to the cluster](/docs/containers?topic=containers-app#app_cli).
 Ensure that you add a label to your deployment in the metadata section of your configuration file.
-This label is needed to identify all of the pods where your app is running so that they can be included in the load balancing.
+This custom label identifies all pods where your app is running to include them in the load balancing.

 2. Create a load balancer service for the app that you want to expose to the public internet or a private network.
   1. Create a service configuration file that is named, for example, `myloadbalancer.yaml`.